Changing Your git-keeper Password

 - You will be prompted for a password.
 Enter your current git-keeper password.
 You will not be able to see what you are typing, just trust yourself and

-.
-When you have typed your password, hit the enter
+use the force.
+When you have typed your password, hit the enter.

 - If your password was correct, you should now see a prompt that looks like this: